"A producer is the guy that tells the artist what to do and later makes all the changes, and then, when the cartoon's done, he takes all the credit!"

-- Studio BONES: Mostly known for Fullmetal Alchemist and Fullmetal Alchemist: Brotherhood.
+- Studio BONES: Mostly known for Fullmetal Alchemist, its sequel Fullmetal Alchemist: Brotherhood and Eureka Seven.

 - Studio Gainax: Mostly known for their Anime First shows (Though Neon Genesis Evangelion and Tengen Toppa Gurren Lagann did have manga that came out around the same time as their shows).